prosyslab/evaluating-directed-fuzzing-artifact/README.md

 - Table 9 (`table9`)
    - Expected duration: 60 days
    - Expected output: `output/table9/table9.csv`, corresponding to Table 9 in the paper.
+- Minimal version of Table 9 (`table9-minimal`)
+   - Table 9 is a large-scale experiment and takes a long time to complete even with reduced iterations and time limit.
+Thus, we provide a minimal version of Table 9 to reduce the runtime to a reasonable level.
+   We restrict the target to `cxxfilt-2016-4492` which is suitable to illustrate the original message of Table 9, that is, the intense randomness in directed fuzzing.
+The median TTE and the maximum TTE of each tool will reveal the randomness in directed fuzzing.
+   - Expected duration: 60 hours
+   - Expected output: `output/table9-minimal/table9-minimal.csv`, corresponding to the minimal version of Table 9 in the paper.
 - Figure 6 (`figure6`)
    - Expected duration: 6 hours
    - Expected output: `output/figure6/figure6.csv` and `output/figure6/figure6.pdf`, corresponding to Figure 6 in the paper.